wehlutyk/thesis/content/4-discussion.md

 Second, even when the interactive situation is available to observation, the meaning of an utterance is not reducible to a simple object, and remains a multi-scale (and inside each scale, multi-dimensional) target.
 Coming back once again to utterance \ref{u:party} with its surrounding context, what aspect of the meaning should one focus on when examining its evolution to identify attractors?
-The presence of a request to publicise private information, the implication that Barbara is lying or holding back such information, the lower-level structure of the question?
+The request to publicise private information, the implication that Barbara is lying or holding back such information, the semantic or syntactic-level formulation of the question?
 In other words, the goal of identifying attractors in the evolution of meaningful utterances is, at least in our current formulation, under-specified.
 This problem is not new, and might even not be a theoretical problem for Cultural Attraction Theory: behind the multi-dimensionality of meaning is the fact that culture itself is a multi-scale phenomenon (and multi-dimensional at each scale), difficult to characterise in simple mathematical terms.
 CAT works around this problem, as Sperber insists that it should not aim for a "grand unitary theory", and should rather generate useful domain-specific questions that depend on the matter at hand [@sperber_explaining_1996 pp. 61, 83].
+@sperber_explaining_1996 [pp. 53-54] also notes that "our access to the content of representations is unavoidably interpretive", and that CAT does not solve that problem, but instead provides tools to make our coping with the problem more reliable.
-Thus the empirical decision of which meaning level to focus on must be resolved by appealing to the importance of each level as individually observed.
+Thus, for CAT, the empirical decision of which meaning level to focus on depends on what one is looking for, and must be resolved by looking at the importance of each level as individually observed.

 Finally, a more important theoretical challenge comes from the fact that strong pragmatics puts an important part of the responsibility for meaning, that is for the content of a linguistic representation, in the interactive situation itself.
 If the meaning of an utterance is determined in great part by the interaction it features in, and if that meaning corresponds to the content of the linguistic representations whose epidemiology we wish to study, then how is it possible to identify two representations from different situations as being the same (or being close to each other)?
 To make progress in the epidemiology of meaning-bearing utterances, an approach to strong pragmatics must thus be able to relate meanings that come from different interactive situations, to some extent at least.
-Indeed, evaluating the evolution of representations requires us to be able to identify, if not the path taken by specific strands of representations which inherit from each other, at least the overall trajectory of a population of representations in a common state space.
+Indeed, evaluating the evolution of representations requires us to be able to identify, if not the path taken by specific strands of representations which inherit from each other, maybe the positions of a population of representations in a common state space, or at the very least the extent to which two representations differ from each other, in order to reconstitute such a state space.
 As a consequence, an approach to pragmatics useful to CAT must provide a way to declare meanings different, or identical, or evaluate the extent to which they differ, across situations (without which evolution can only be observed inside fixed interactive situations).

 ## Approaches to meaning

-If we thus broaden the scope of empirical studies of CAT to all interactions (face-to-face or digitally mediated, but not necessarily linguistic, and in any case beyond interaction-less transmission chains), as will eventually be necessary for strong pragmatics, we are faced with the concrete question of how to understand the way an agent (participant, subject, person, or non-human organism) extracts or constructs meaning in such an interaction.
+To make progress, therefore, we must broaden the scope of empirical studies of CAT beyond interactionless transmission chains and consider all interactions, either face-to-face or digitally mediated, and not necessarily linguistic.
+We are then faced with the concrete question of how to understand the way an agent (human or non-human organism) extracts or constructs meaning in such an interaction.
 That is, which of the infinite possible meanings the agent selects (or constructs), and how that selection (or construction) operates.
 As we just saw, such meaning is highly dependent on the context and interaction the agent finds itself in, such that viable approaches to meaning will necessarily be coping with the complexity of possible interactive situations.
 This makes the picture considerably more complicated than when dealing with simple context-free utterances.

 In this section, we present two prominent approaches to meaning and pragmatics, both of which can prove useful for further exploration of cultural evolution.
 The first, Relevance Theory, fleshes out the idea [first introduced by @grice_studies_1989] that human communication is ostensive communication, based on the recognition of relevant communicative intentions.
-The second, the Enactive approach, starts from a more bare-bones level of description and proposes an understanding of how meaning emerges from the interaction of agents seen as dynamically coupled organisms.
+The second approach, enactive, starts from a more bare-bones level of description and proposes an understanding of how meaning emerges from the interaction of agents seen as dynamically coupled organisms.
 As we will see, both these theories provide (part of) an answer to how agents select, infer or construct subtly varied meanings in the course of an interaction, but they do so by starting from opposite ends.
-The first builds on a propositional notion of representations that are processed and combined in inference processes, while the second starts from a representation-less description of organisms whose interaction and coupling with the environment endogenously generate (non-representational) meaning.
+The first builds on a propositional notion of representations that are combined in inference processes, while the second starts from a representationless description of organisms whose interaction and coupling with the environment endogenously generate (non-representational) meaning.
-The notions of meaning to which they arrive are quite disjoint, and have historically been considered in contradiction;
+The notions of meaning to which they arrive are quite disjoint: the first is mechanistic-representational, and the second is dynamical, two explanatory approaches that have historically been considered in contradiction.
-indeed, we will then show how these differences can be grounds for a critique of CAT and other Darwin-inspired cultural evolution approaches.
+However, more recent work suggests that mechanistic and dynamical explanations can be usefully combined to describe one same system [@chemero_after_2008].
-In spite of this, we will argue that both approaches to meaning could be productive guides for generating empirical questions and experiments regarding cultural evolution.
+Whichever the case, we will argue that in their current state both accounts of meaning can be productive guides for generating empirical questions and experiments regarding cultural evolution.

 ### Relevance theory